-In 2022, the National Trust seem to be trying to maintain a more visible distance from the dirty work of grouse shooting.
-On the Park Hall estate near Little Hayfield in Derbyshire, the NT have neighbouring gamekeepers and farmers manage the moorland for them.
-Rather than host potentially awkward traps and snares on the NT’s own land, the amenable neighbours have encircled the private boundaries of the NT’s moorland with a network of lethal devices to stop any potentially predatory wildlife reaching the shooting territory.
+In early 2022, the National Trust tried to maintain a more visible distance from the dirty work of grouse shooting.
+On the Park Hall estate near Little Hayfield in Derbyshire, the NT had neighbouring gamekeepers and farmers manage the moorland for them.
+Rather than host potentially awkward traps and snares on the NT’s own land, amenable neighbours encircled the private boundaries of the NT’s moorland with a network of lethal devices to stop any potentially predatory wildlife reaching the shooting territory.

-When the NT say in their High Peak Vision that they, “Work with neighbours to realise a larger landscape scale project for benefit of wildlife and people… and ensure connectivity and habitat compatibility across boundaries” what this actually equates to is the systematic elimination of unwanted species across the NT/private land boundaries to sustain a population of mostly grouse – for shooting.
+When the NT say in their High Peak Vision that they, “Work with neighbours to realise a larger landscape scale project for benefit of wildlife and people… and ensure connectivity and habitat compatibility across boundaries” what this actually equated to was the systematic elimination of unwanted species across the NT/private land boundaries to sustain a population of mostly grouse – for shooting.

 During early 2022, concerned locals noted snares set very close to an active badger sett on the boundary of the NT moorland.
 Badgers are a protected species and it is illegal to intentionally target them.
-Gamekeepers routinely get around this by using indiscriminate snares, which they claim to set for foxes, and then claim that badgers are the *unfortunate* bycatch.
-It’s no coincidence that badgers will gobble a ground-nesting egg or two given the chance and therefore pose a potential (albeit minimal) risk to grouse stocks (for shooting).
-Badgers and ground-nesting birds have got along just fine for centuries.
-It is only the harmful interventions of humankind which have created any perceived tension between the sets of populations.
-And it is still illegal to intentionally snare badgers!
+Gamekeepers routinely get around this by using indiscriminate snares, which they claim to set for foxes, and then claim that badgers are unintended bycatch.
+Badgers may occasionally eat ground-nest eggs and therefore pose a potential, albeit minimal, risk to grouse shooting stocks.
+Badgers and ground-nesting birds have co-existed for centuries.
+It is only the harmful effects of human land management which have created any perceived tension between the sets of populations.
+And regardless, it remains illegal to intentionally snare badgers.